theaulait/final/src/states/README.md

 constructs a map whose keys are the 26 capital letters of the alphabet, and whose values are the numbers of states with that first letter.

+We've provided a simple test `main()` for you; feel free to add additional logic to further test your code.
+Do not modify the definition of `STATE_NAMES`.

+Your code must _compute_ the number of states whose names start with each letter.
+Do not simply hard code the results.